-Many studies have documented an increase in extreme rainfall in Texas and surrounding areas for a variety of durations and thresholds.24 On average across the region, extreme one-day precipitation has increased by 0.2" to 0.5" since the middle of the 20th century.
-Within Texas, the local experience of extreme rainfall varies widely from place to place, with some locations having experienced a decrease in intensity of extreme rainfall over the period of data availability while the majority of locations have experienced an increase.
-The median change since 1960 is an increase in intensity of about 7%.
+Many studies have documented an increase in extreme rainfall in Texas and surrounding areas for a variety of durations and thresholds.^{xxii} On average across the region, extreme oneday precipitation has increased by 5% to 15% since the latter part of the 20th century.^{xxiii} Within Texas, the local experience of extreme rainfall varies widely from place to place, with some locations having experienced a decrease in intensity of extreme rainfall over the period of data availability while the majority of locations have experienced an increase.^{xxiv} Much of the pattern is governed by the fact that Hurricane Harvey and Tropical Storm Imelda hit southeast Texas rather than South Texas.
 All other things being equal, an increase in overall precipitation amounts would be expected to lead to an increase in extreme precipitation amounts, which inevitably implies an increase in the frequency of extreme precipitation above a given threshold.
 So the overall trend in Texas precipitation, discussed previously, contributes to the observed trend in extreme precipitation probabilities.